Your First Crochet Project Should Be a Single Crochet Scarf (Free Patterns!)

 Finishing

 Once you reach your desired length, you will need to fasten off and weave in your ends.
 This is how you finish a crochet piece.
-To fasten off, once you compete your final stitch, cut the yarn so it has a tail of about 6″.
-Follow the steps like a chain 1 (yarn over, pull through) and keep pulling your hook up so the yarn goes all the way through that chain 1 stitch.
+To fasten off, once you compete your final stitch, cut the yarn attached to your hook so it has a tail of about 6″.
+Follow the steps like you’re making a chain (yarn over, pull through) and keep pulling your hook up so the yarn goes all the way through that chain.
 That’s it.

 As for weaving in that tail (and the extra ends from joining a new skein), this is also a simple finishing step.
 Thread the yarn tail onto a tapestry or yarn needle and weave it under the top layer of stitches on the WRONG side (the back side) of your scarf.
 One easy way to identify the RIGHT side is that the tail from your foundation row will be on the left when you’re facing the scarf.